Owl Lisp 0.2

 Recursive Programming Techniques, William H. Burge, 1975 Essentials of Programming Languages, Friedman, Wand, Haynes, 1992 Efficient Garbage Compaction Algorithm, Johannes Martin, 1982 Scheme48, http://s48.org/ and various papers on it Structure and Interpretation of Computer Programs, http://mitpress.mit.edu/sicp/

 Otus Lisp is a related language.
 It adds features such as FFI to be able to write graphical programs and interface with other external libraries.

 Q: Where can I get help?: You can stop by at #owl-lisp on freenode, file tickets to gitlab or send email to firstname.lastname@example.org.

 Q: How can I use third party libraries?: Grab them to source directory and include them. `(import (foo bar))` attempts to load

 ./foo/bar.scm, which should have

 (define-library (foo bar) ...)

 Q: The error messages suck.: True.
-Best practice in Owl programming is to use Feynman debugging.
+Current best practice in Owl programs is not to make errors.